Using Pip in a Conda Environment

 - pip should be run with –upgrade-strategy only-if-needed (the default)

-- Do use pip with the –user argument, avoid all “users” installs
+- Do not use pip with the –user argument, avoid all “users” installs

 Use conda environments for isolation